Ecological-Complexity-Lab/infomap_ecology_package/docs/monolayer_node_attributes.md

 * `--meta-data-rate 0.7` indicates the value of eta (here 0.7)

 ### Output
 A [tree file](https://www.mapequation.org/infomap/#OutputTree) is produced by Infomap, but is parsed by `run_infomap_monolayer` from infomapecology (in R: `?run_infomap_monolayer`).
 An analysis with metadata does not have a special output.
-So in this example the output format is the same as in [2.
-Monolayer directed network with hierarchical structure|
+So in this example the output format is the same as in [Monolayer directed network with hierarchical structure](docs/hypothesis_test.md)